pickup icon

 • Wildlife support: flowers provide nectar for adult butterflies, bees, syrphid flies, moths and other insect pollinators; leaves and branches offer limited cover for birds and small mammals, but fallen leaves will protect the soil for overwintering invertebrates, which provide food for countless species; overall plant attracts and supports beneficial and pest eating insects and is a caterpillar host plant and larval food source

-• Native habitat/range: uncommon in meadows, edges of lakes, forest openings and edges, and on dry, rocky slopes and outcroppings from foothills to wetter forests at higher mountain elevations up to 1400m, from British Columbia to Oregon and eastward to Saskatchewan and Minnesota.
+• Native habitat/range: uncommon, grows in meadows, edges of lakes, forest openings and edges, and on dry, rocky slopes and outcroppings from foothills to wetter forests at higher mountain elevations up to 1400m, from British Columbia to Oregon and eastward to Saskatchewan and Minnesota.
 Portland Plant List - yes.

 Gardening with Birch-leaved Spiraea: Dense mounds of foliage stand less than 3ft, making this shrub one of the smallest in the native plant pallet and an excellent choice for borders and foundation plantings.
 Plus, it's highly versatile and drought-tolerant, capable of thriving in full sun to part shade and a wide range of soil types, but preferably well-drained.
 Removing faded flowers and providing infrequent/deep water during the summer drought will encourage additional blooms.
 It flowers on first year growth, so prune older stems in late winter or early spring if needed.
 Consider coupling it with other “pioneer” species like pearly everlasting and yarrow.